leaonline/grid-factory/README.md

 #### `onAfterUpload`

 The default behavior for `onAfterUpload` is to check the mime of the uploaded file and move it to the Grid.
-Hoever, you can hook into this process, too:
+However, you can hook into this process, too:

 - [ x ] validate user via `validateUser` (Function)
 - [ x ] validate mime via `validateMime` (Function)
-- [ x ] transform additional versions (e.g. thumbnails, converted videos, etc.) via `transformVersions` (Function)
+- [ x ] transform additional versions (e.g. thumbnails, converted videos, etc.)
+        via `transformVersions` (Function)

 #### `protected`